w3f/research/docs/polkadot/networking/1-overview.md

 We treat the goals of our networking protocols as black-boxes.
 While gossip may not be the most efficient way to implement many of them, it will fulfill the black-box functionality.

-In some cases, we will be able to gossip only among a known set of nodes, e.g. validators.
+In some cases, we will be able to gossip only among a known set of nodes, e.g., validators.
 In the case that we are not, the design of the gossip protocol will differ from a classical gossip protocol substantially.
 For these cases, we introduce the notion of a _bounded_ gossip protocol.

 We have the following requirements for nodes: